Thuenen-Earth-Observation/theo-stac-demo/README.md

 ```

 The script will connect to the STAC API, process the crop type data, and generate an animated GIF saved in the `output` folder.

+## Interactive Notebook

+For interactive exploration, you can use the provided Jupyter notebook `src/stac_demo_notebook.ipynb`.
+This notebook allows you to step through the workflow, experiment with parameters, and visualize results interactively as an alternative to running the Python script.

 ## License